lastweek/rdma-core/README.md

 rdma-core has a generic layer interface with applications and a lower-level vendor-specific callback layer.

+This is a very high qualify repo, it's one of the best I've seen.
-We look at those commands, libibverbs, and providers.
+We will look at how those commands are implemented, libibverbs internal, and vendor specific part (e.g., mlx5).

-I've hacked this rdma-core, in-kernel Infiniband layer, and `MLNX_OFED` before. `MLNX_OFED` is dirty, it modifies the rdma-core and in-kernel mlx driver and replace the open-source ones!
-I happen to come across this part again and thought I should keep some notes.
 Happy hacking!

 ## Commands

+We use these commands a lot during our day-to-day RDMA usage.
+We can learn how they use the Linux Infiniband devices!

 - ibv_devinfo
 - iblinkinfo